stefalda/sqlite_wrapper/README.md

 A full working Flutter **Todos** example (what else!) is provided in the `/example` folder but here's some information about the available methods (check even the `/test` folder for additional examples).

+***sqlite_wrapper*** must be invoked as a singleton (the class returns always the same instance) so there's no need to create or store it in a variable, `SQLiteWrapper()` always returns the same instance.

 Most of the methods accept a sql string, an optional list of parameters and an optional list of tables.

 **Parameters** can be included in the SQL query as ? (`SELECT * from users where id = ?`).

 The **list of tables** is used by the *reactive* part of the library to know what tables are included in a query (via the `watch` command) and what tables are affected by a particular sql operation (via the `execute` method that is called by all the other *simplified* methods: `insert`, `update`, `delete`.

+The optional **dbName** parameter, available in all the methods, allows to manage different databases at the same time, if the database is just one just ignore it, otherwise pass it to declare on which database you want to operate.

 ### execute